davidshq/clickup-utils/dev-docs/todo/ARCHITECTURAL_ANALYSIS_AND_RECOMMENDATIONS.md

 **Areas for Improvement:**
 - ⚠️ **Missing caching layer** - No response caching implemented
 - ⚠️ **No event system** - Limited extensibility and monitoring
-- ⚠️ **Limited dependency injection** - Could be expanded with service container

 ### 2. **Design Patterns Analysis**